davidparsson/junit-report-builder/README.md

 junit-report-builder
 ====================

-A project aimed at making it easier to build XML based JUnit report files.
+A project aimed at making it easier to build Jenkins compatible XML based JUnit report files.

 It's currently work in progress.